 The recounting of these realities is by no means a waste of this writer’s energies.

 Put simply, Pakistan is not immune from the events that unfold around it, ones that its leaders have, at one point or another, been mired in, sometimes unceremoniously.
-Outside the Saudi-Pakistani partnership courtesy of the cold-war, both countries are part of a globalised order that seems to be in retreat everywhere as those ‘left behind’ ask their own sets of questions.
+Outside the Saudi-Pakistani partnership courtesy of the cold-war, both countries are part of a globalised order that seems to be in retreat everywhere as those ‘left behind’ ask their own sets of questions, as the current incumbents are ill-prepared to deal with the possible ramifications.
 Globalism is not restricted to exchanges between elites or cosmopolitan groups but involves ordinary people too.
 We readily accept that young Pakistanis from different backgrounds are fond of emulating American ‘celebrities’ whilst keeping abreast of the latest fashion trends from the western world.
 And so it is perfectly understandable that Saudi Arabia has votaries in Pakistan when it comes to issues of identity-politics and prescriptive Islam.

 This reality is mired in the history I narrated earlier and the present events flowing out of that timeline are going to be less benign.

 Pakistan’s closeness to Saudi Arabia, not merely geographically and financially but in its new spiritual ties means the current pioneers of Wahhabi Islam now have a firm presence in Pakistan as they do in many parts of the Muslim and non-Muslim world.
 The currents of Wahhabism are being felt on the streets and university campuses of Pakistan as the Saudi government funds mosques and educational projects in Pakistan.
-There is a reason why the country’s most iconic Mosque designed by a Frenchman is named ‘King Faisal Mosque’.
+There is a reason why the country’s most iconic Mosque designed by an architect trained in France of Turkish origin (to give you an idea of the globalised order) is named ‘King Faisal Mosque’.
 It sits in the country’s new capital, ‘Islamabad’ and was built courtesy of Saudi petrodollars, some 130 million Riyals of it, which in today’s value would roughly translate to well over 100 million dollars.

 An emerging and increasingly confident ‘religious’ consciousness will naturally unfold in Pakistan courtesy of these arrangements steeped in a centre of gravity located in the ‘Wahhabi’ heartlands of Saudi Arabia.
 Even Pakistan’s security agencies have not been immune from this Pandora’s Box, now pitied against its own ineffectual civilian government as it remains sympathetic to the ideals of Zia’s ‘Islamic Republic’.
-Some western security analysts have accused the ISI, Pakistan’s foremost security agency of turning ‘rogue’ and operating autonomously of the executive branch.
+Some western security analysts have accused the ISI, Pakistan’s foremost security agency, of turning ‘rogue’ and operating autonomously of the executive branch.
+Whether this true or not, it is a good indication of how Pakistan is being viewed by outsiders.

 But critically as Pakistan’s new religious ‘middle class’ emerge confident in their ‘authentic’ and ‘puritan’ strand of Islam, devotionally adorning the attire of the ‘authentic Muslims’, they will still have to face the social prejudices of their Saudi coreligionists who don’t treat the Pakistani expatriate community as equals, aside from structural inequalities in Saudi society.

-Of course, racism is not unique to Saudi Arabia, for the history of community relations in North America, Europe and Australia all share in these commonalities.
-But the West demonstrably has a better track record when dealing with religious and ethnic minorities because of liberal and secular ‘values’.
+Of course, racism is not unique to Saudi Arabia.
+The history of community relations in North America, Europe and Australia all share in these commonalities.
+The West, however, demonstrably has a better track record when dealing with religious and ethnic minorities because of liberal and secular ‘values’.

 But these ‘differences’ become non-issues for Pakistani-Muslims who have bought wholesale the religious myth that the Muslim Ummah is one body summed up in the belief, that when one part hurts, the other parts feel the pain.